scott-griffiths/bitformat/doc/quick_reference.rst

 * :meth:`~Field.build` --
 * :meth:`~Field.parse` -- Fill in values for empty Fields by parsing a binary object.
-* :meth:`~Field.tobits` -- Return data as a Bits object.
+* :meth:`~Field.bits` -- Return data as a Bits object.
-* :meth:`~Field.tobytes` -- Return data as bytes object, padding with zero bits at the end if needed.
+* :meth:`~Field.bytes` -- Return data as bytes object, padding with up to 7 zero bits at the end if needed.

 Special methods
 ^^^^^^^^^^^^^^^